klamping/vrt-email-course/manuscript/day-5.md

 assert.equal(theEnd, true);
 ```

 Okay, apologies for the nerd humor there.
-That was a lot of content to go through and we're happy to have it over.
+That was a lot of content to go through and we're happy to have it done.
 Assertions are a very powerful tool to bring in to your testing arsenal.

 While Node's `assert` library is useful for getting started, it's missing a lot of great features.
 Check out these tools to really take advantage of the "assertion" concept: